 There are many direct air routes into Northern Ireland from Britain as well as some North American and European links.
 Travel time from Dublin Airport is under two hours.
 There are several ferry routes from Scotland and the north of England.
 See the Travel and Transport section of the site for more information.

 Please note, that in the event of a no-deal Brexit, visitors will have to consider the possibility that an international insurance document called a Green Card may be required to travel between Northern Ireland and the Republic of Ireland.
-Official guidance will be available after 29 March 2019.
+Official guidance will be available once released.

 What are the Passport and Visa requirements for entry?